rhew/zvg-linux/README.md

 - Zonn Moore wrote the [ZVG Software Development Kit 1.1a](http://www.zektor.com/zvg/downloads/zvg_sdk11a.zip) for DOS.
 - Brent Jarvis ported the source to Linux, excluding DMA support.
 Although much of it isn't used in the current version of this library, it is the inspiration.
-- Chad Gray also ported the source to Linux.
+- Steve Johnson also ported the source to Linux.
 This is the source of the current version of this library.
 - James Rhew packaged and currently maintains the source on GitHub.